josegcpa/clonal_dynamics/README.md

 *Please note this assumes that you are running this script from the root directory of this project*

-*Notebooks with complete runs are already present in [LINK TO UPDATE](), but if one wants to run this locally the following steps can be taken:*
+*Notebooks with complete runs are already present above, but if one wants to run this locally the following steps can be taken:*

 1. Technical overdispersion estimation
     1. Run `Notebook_Overdispersion.Rmd` (in `Rstudio`) - R notebook containing the overdispersion estimation from technical replicates.